ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 ### oemid, hwmodel, hwversion, swname, swversion, dbgstat, uptime, bootcount

-These attributes are defined in {{RFC9711}} and reused in this specification for interoperability.
+These claims are defined in {{RFC9711}} and are reused in this specification for interoperability.
 Small descriptions are offered for each to ease the reading of this specification.
 In case of confusion between the description offered here and the one in {{RFC9711}}, the definition offered in the latter shall prevail.

-The attribute "oemid" uniquely identifies the Original Equipment Manufacturer (OEM) of the HSM.
+The claim "oemid" uniquely identifies the Original Equipment Manufacturer (OEM) of the HSM.
 This is a sequence of bytes and is not meant to be a human readable string.

-The attribute "hwmodel" differentiates models, products, and variants manufactured by a particular OEM.
+The claim "hwmodel" differentiates models, products, and variants manufactured by a particular OEM.
 A model must be unique within a given "oemid".
 This is a sequence of bytes and is not meant to be a human readable string.

-The attribute "hwversion" is a text string reporting the version of the hardware.
-This attribute must be interpreted along with the attribute "hwmodel".
+The claim "hwversion" is a text string reporting the version of the hardware.
+This claim must be interpreted along with the claim "hwmodel".

-The attribute "swname" is a text string reporting the name of the firmware running on the platform.
+The claim "swname" is a text string reporting the name of the firmware running on the platform.

-The attribute "swversion" differentiates between the various revisions of a firmware offered for the platform.
+The claim "swversion" differentiates between the various revisions of a firmware offered for the platform.
 This is a string that is expected to be human readable.

-The attribute "dbgstat" refers to the state of the debug facilities offered by the HSM.
+The claim "dbgstat" refers to the state of the debug facilities offered by the HSM.
 This is an integer value describing the current state as described in {{RFC9711}}.

-The attribute "uptime" reports the number of seconds that have elapsed since the HSM was last booted.
+The claim "uptime" reports the number of seconds that have elapsed since the HSM was last booted.

-The attribute "bootcount" reports the number of times the HSM was booted.
+The claim "bootcount" reports the number of times the HSM was booted.

 ### hwserial